I Warp Speeded my MacBook Pro!

 In order to mount the secondary drive where your optical drive was, you will need a drive “caddy”.

-Here’s the one I got (it’s for unibody MBPs):
+Check out the one I got from Amazon on the right (it’s for unibody MBPs):

 RAM upgrade to 16 GB

 Although Apple lists the specs on my MBP (Early 2011 model) as handling a maximum of 8 GB RAM, some crafty geeks found it could indeed address 16 GB, the first MBP to be able to do so, luckily.